teamILLO/Stockin/design_and_planning.md

 - **FOOTER** is displayed on the bottom.

 #### 3. Report Page
-- **HEADER 1** is displayed on the top.
+- **HEADER** is displayed on the top.
 - Right below the header, time when the information was lastly updated is displayed.
 - Below the time, as a default, slightly elaborated information about to-rise stocks is displayed.
    - To-rise stocks are sorted in an ascending order of ranking based on scores by ML trained model.
 - If the user clicks on To-rise button, slightly elaborated information of stocks estimated to show a rise is shown.
 - If the user clicks on To-fall button, slightly elaborated information of stocks estimated to show a fall is shown.
 - If the user enters some text on the search input, related results appear on the bottom.
    - If the user clicks on one of the results, slightly elaborated information of corresponding stock is displayed instead of sorted information of stocks in an ascending order.
 - If the user clicks on the calendar icon, DatePicker popup shows up, showing current month's calendar.
    - If the user clicks on a certain date, report page of the date is displayed.
    - If the user clicks on the right-arrow button, next month's calendar is displayed on the popup.